 Maundy Thursday Communion Service recalls the events of Holy Week leading up to the Crucifixion and Resurrection of our Lord.

 Good Friday Tenebrae Service marks the crucifixion and burial of Jesus.
 It is a moving and deeply meaningful service of remembrance and hope, that features the dimming of lights and special music presentations by our choirs.

 On Easter Sunday, Plymouth celebrates the promise of eternal life with a Sunrise Service at 7:00 am, and a Festival Worship & Communion Service at 10:00 am.

 On Pentecost Sunday, Plymouth welcomes a Dixieland band for celebration at the 10:00 am Worship service, and all participants are encouraged to wear the colors of the flame.

-On Graduates Day, on the second Sunday of June, graduates from high schools, colleges and other educational programs are honored for their accomplishments at the 10:00 am Worship service.
+On Graduates Day, the first or second Sunday of June, graduates from high schools, colleges and other educational programs are honored for their accomplishments at the 10:00 am Worship service.